SystemsGenetics/GEMprep/README.md

 ## Usage

-__NOTE__: For any of the Python scripts described below, you can run the script with the `-h` option to see all of the available options.
+For any of the Python scripts described below, you can run the script with the `-h` option to see all of the available options.
+Be sure to check that your GEM file matches the structure expected by a script before running the script.
+Some scripts expect (genes x samples) and some expect (samples x genes).

 ### Plaintext and Binary formats (convert.py)